Machine Learning Decoding of Circuit-Level Noise for Bivariate Bicycle Codes: Methods

 Suppose we have a physical Clifford circuit \(C\) which consists of some number of rounds, \(N_R\).
 For each round \(t\), the circuit measures a set of stabilizer operators for some stabilizer code \(\mathcal{S}_t\).
 We do not require that \(\mathcal{S}_t = \mathcal{S}_{t'}\) for \(t \ne t'\), and we allow for arbitrary Clifford gates and measurement of Pauli operators between rounds of measuring stabilizer operators.

 A \textit{detector} is some combination of check measurements that has a deterministic parity in the absence of noise.
 For example, in a memory experiment which consists of measuring the same set of stabilizer operators repeatedly, two consecutive measurements of the same check operator constitute a detector.
-A logical measurement is some combination of measurements corresponding to a logical operator, which occurs after a round of check measurements.
+For our purposes, a \emph{logical measurement} is some set of physical measurements whose product corresponds to the value of a logical operator.
+We assume that all of the physical measurements going into a logical measurement occur in-between rounds of check measurements.
 Note that logical measurements may or may not have a known parity in the absence of noise.
 Suppose there are \(N_D\) detectors in the circuit, and \(N_L\) logical measurements.

 We consider some independent error model

 where \(j \in \left \{0, 1, \dots |C|-1 \right \}\) indexes over locations in the circuit, \(m\) indexes over elements of the \(n_j\) qubit Pauli group (where the number of qubits depends on the circuit location), \(e_{j,m} \in \mathcal{P}_{n_j}\), and \(p_{j,m} \in \left[ 0, 1 \right]\) is the probability of the error.